University of Aberdeen

 University of Strathclyde

 Strathclyde is ranked No 1 in the Complete University Guide League Tables 2016 for Medical Technology.
 The Strathclyde Institute of Pharmacy & Biomedical Sciences (SIPBS) is a major research centre in Scotland and is amongst the UK’s top Schools of Pharmacy.
-We have a wide range of state-of-the-art research facilities and recently benefited from the opening of a new £36m building.
+They have a wide range of state-of-the-art research facilities and recently benefited from the opening of a new £36m building.
 SIPBS’ research is focused on ‘New Medicines, Better Medicines & Better Use of Medicines’.
 SIPBS is home to the research centres Continuous Manufacturing & Crystallisation (CMAC), the Cancer Research UK Formulation Unit, the SFC-funded Industrial Biotechnology Innovation Centre (IBioIC), ORBITO, SeaBioTech and the Centre for Biophotonics.